AaHaHaa/3D-UPPE/README.md

 It is useful for simulating solid-based or gas-filled multipass cell or multiplate compressor, etc.

+The code is intended **solely for academic use**, reproducibility, and methodological clarity.

+> [!CAUTION]
+> This repository is not under active development, as I finished my postdoc and am leaving academia.

 ## Capabilities:
 1. It solves the pulse propagation with a nested [RK4IP](http://www.sciencedirect.com/science/article/pii/S0010465512004262) (Runge-Kutta under the interaction picture).
 Please find details in the 3D-UPPE's readme.
 2. Adaptive step-size control is implemented (for the nested RK4IP).